xAirx/Certifications-and-self-development/README.md

              https://javascript.info/
              browser: Document, Events, Interfaces

              Learning how to manage the browser page: add elements, manipulate their size and position, dynamically create             interfaces and interact with the visitor.

-              Document
+             Document - done

-              Browser environment, specs
+              Browser environment, specs -read
-              DOM tree
+              DOM tree -read
-              Walking the DOM
+              Walking the DOM -read
-              Searching: getElement*, querySelector*
+              Searching: getElement*, querySelector* -read
-              Node properties: type, tag and contents
-              Attributes and properties
+              Node properties: type, tag and contents -read Attributes and properties -read
-              Modifying the document
+              Modifying the document -read
-              Styles and classes
+              Styles and classes -read
-              Element size and scrolling
+              Element size and scrolling -read
-              Window sizes and scrolling
+              Window sizes and scrolling -read
-              Coordinates
+              Coordinates -read

             Introduction to Events

               Introduction to browser events
               Bubbling and capturing